single-cell-genetics/vireo/doc/manual.rst

 for each variant in each cell: ``AD`` for alternative allele and ``DP`` depth (i.e., summary of alternative and reference alleles).
 These two matrices can be obtained by genotyping a list of variants in each cell.
-We provide a guideline for cellular genotyping_ with a recommendation of cellSNP_ that is developed by us, too.
+We provide a guideline for cellular genotyping_ with a recommendation of cellSNP-lite_ that is also developed by us.

 Once the genotypes for each cell have been obtained, e.g., in VCF format, or two sparse matrices ``AD`` and ``DP``, we can apply Vireo for demultiplexing.